turbot/steampipe-docs/docs/reference/mod-resources/category.md

 # category

 The `category` block defines a category for a graph node or edge.
-Categories are used to define display properties the item, such as the color, icon, and folding options.
+Categories are used to define display properties for the item, such as the color, icon, and folding options.

 ## Example Usage